-- Walks and games are much better treats for dogs than food
+- Walks and games are a much better treat than food!

-- Try to vary your route, to keep your walks interesting and exciting for your dog.
+- Try to vary your route – to keep your walks interesting and exciting.

-- Keep dogs on a lead when exercising in built-up areas.
-Only let them off the lead when you are absolutely sure it is safe.
+- Keep dogs on a lead in built-up areas – only let them off when you are absolutely sure it is safe.
 This ensures your dog isn’t a nuisance to others and protects it from traffic, litter and other hazards.
-It is also important not to let your dog loose where there are sheep or other livestock.
+It is also important to keep your dog on a lead around sheep and other livestock.

 - Sniff it out.
 Dogs have an excellent sense of smell and this can form a fun game.
 Use one of their favourite toys or part of their food allowance to create a scent trail by rubbing it on the floor at regular intervals.
 Hide the toy or food at the end of the trail as a great reward.

 - Jump to it.
 For more mobile dogs you can use a plastic hula hoop held upright, just off the ground and get your dog to walk through it.
 Give them lots of praise once they jump through and gradually increase the height off the floor to get them jumping higher and burning those calories.

 - Get them to ‘step-up’ to the challenge.
 You can use a flight of stairs for any dog who is mobile.
 Leave your dog at the bottom of the stairs and walk to the top yourself.
 Call your dog to you, at the top of the stairs and reward them with some fuss or a game with their favourite toy.
 You can repeat this a few times but stop if they seem tired or out of breath.